2018 FIFA World Cup: Schedule

 The full schedule was announced by FIFA on 24 July 2015 without kick-off times, which were confirmed later.
 On 1 December 2017, following the final draw, FIFA adjusted six kick-off times.

 Russia was placed in position A1 in the group stage and played in the opening match at the Luzhniki Stadium in Moscow on 14 June against Saudi Arabia, the two lowest-ranked teams of the tournament at the time of the final draw.
 The Luzhniki Stadium also hosted the second semi-final on 11 July and the final on 15 July.
-The Krestovsky Stadium in Saint Petersburg hosted the first semi-final on 10 July and the third place play-off on 14 July.
+The Krestovsky Stadium in Saint Petersburg hosted the first semi-final on 10 July and the match for third place on 14 July.